pivotal/docs-tap/tap-gui/accessing-tap-gui.hbs.md

 ## <a id="ingress-method"></a> Access with the shared Ingress method

-The Ingress method of access for Tanzu Application Platform GUI uses the shared `tanzu-system-ingress` instance of Contour that is installed as part of the Profile installation.
+The Ingress method of access for Tanzu Developer Portal uses the shared `tanzu-system-ingress` instance of Contour that is installed as part of the Profile installation.

 1. The Ingress method of access requires that you have a DNS host name that you can point at the